westrany/Data-Scrubbing-and-Cleaning-for-Improved-Analysis/README.md

       • This involved reading CSV files containing the datasets into pandas DataFrames, enabling further analysis and manipulation of the data.

-3. **Initial Data Assessment:**
+2. **Initial Data Assessment:**

-      • Used Pandas to explore the structure of the datasets (columns, data types, dataframe size) and to visualise the first few columns of the dataset.
-IPython.display was used to render the DataFrame in a nicer format.
+      • Displayed dataset structures including columns, data types and dataframe size.

+      • Converted date columns ('Date Read' and 'Date Added') to DD/MM/YYYY format.
+Also converted the 'Spoiler' column to boolean type for better analysis.

+      • Classified 'ISBN' and 'ISBN13' columns as categorical as they are unique identifiers with no inherent order.

+      •  Identified categorical and numerical columns in the dataset.

-      • Used Pandas to identify missing values in the dataset, plotted a visual representation using Seaborn.
+      • Calculated and visualized missing values in the dataset using a heatmap.

-      • Used Pandas to identify and print number of duplicate entries in the dataset.
+      • Identified and displayed duplicate entries in the dataset.

-      • Used Matplotlib's descriptive statistics to identify outliers in numerical columns, and Seaborn's visualization techniques to plot boxplots to better analyse said values.

-      • Identify any inconsistencies or errors in data formats.
+      •  Checked for unique values in categorical and numerical columns, comparing the number of unique values per column to total values.

+      • Checked for outliers in relevant columns using boxplots and provided summary statistics.

+      • Reconfirmed the structure of the dataset to ensure all changes were applied correctly.

-4. **Data Cleaning:**
+3. **Data Cleaning:**

       • Used DataCleaner's functionality to replace missing values with the mode or median on a column-wise basis.